muratk5n/thirdwave/en/2022/01/particles-and-ai.md

 create a computer as big as Nature.
 So we need to use our math to generalize, inventing relations, methods to represent better relations between attributes we measure....

-We don't use particles to simulate a fluid, we should not use such approach for "brain particles (neurons)" either...

 Some might get confused at times following the publications on compsci.
 You hear about a method called SPH, smoothed particle hydrodynamics.